-Your doctor or health provider performs a cervical smear to look for cervical and/or vaginal cells that are cancerous or potentially pre-cancerous.
-The smeared cells or cell suspension is placed on a glass slide, stained with special dyes, and viewed under a microscope by a cytologist or pathologist.
+Your doctor or health provider performs cervical screening to look for cervical and/or vaginal cells that are cancerous or potentially pre-cancerous.
+The cell suspension is tested for the presence of high-risk HPV .
+If HPV DNA is present, cells from the suspension are placed on a glass slide, stained with special dyes, and viewed under a microscope by a cytologist and/or pathologist.
 The test can also be used to detect vaginal or uterine infections.
 This allows infections to be treated promptly, thus avoiding further discomfort or more serious complications.

-- Routine screening with cervical smears should be carried out every two years for women who have no or history suggestive of cervical pathology
+- Routine cervical screening should be carried out every five years for women who have no or history suggestive of cervical pathology

-- Cervical smears may cease at the age of 70 years for women who have had two normal cervical smears within the last five years.
-Women over 70 years who have never had a cervical smear, or who request a cervical smear, should be screened.
+- Cervical screening tests may cease at the age of 74 years.
+Women over 74 years who have never had a cervical screening test, or who request a cervical screening test, should be screened.

-All States and Territories have cervical/Pap smear result registers that help doctors recall women for testing and keep track of any follow-up investigations.
+All States and Territories have cervical screening result registers that help doctors recall women for testing and keep track of any follow-up investigations.
 For information visit the National Cervical Screening Program.

 - Negative: non-cancerous cells, but smear may show infection, irritation or normal cell repair.